Image

 Photo: Fredrik Johansson

-“There is often a lack of research showing that counseling patients is effective.
+“There is often a lack of research showing that counselling patients is effective.
 It is likely that the advice rarely actually helps people,” says Minna Johansson, Associate Professor at Sahlgrenska Academy at the University of Gothenburg and General Practitioner at Herrestad's Healthcare Center in Uddevalla, who is the study's lead author.

 Few pieces of advice are well-founded